alloydas/TESTR_Eval/README.md

-# DA-TextSpotter: Domain Agnostic Text Spotting Transformer
+# Harnessing the Power of Multi-Lingual Datasets for Pre-training: Towards Enhancing Text Spotting Performance

 #### Installation